-Reading Responses (20% of total grade)
+Reading Responses (10% of total grade)

-Students are expected to write five (5) reading response papers throughout the semester.
+Students are expected to write two (2) reading response papers throughout the semester.
 I have marked on the course schedule which weeks of the semester students may choose from to write their reading responses.
-In any of those weeks that a student chooses to write a reading response, the assignment is due by 11:59pm on Friday.
+In any of those weeks that a student chooses to write a reading response, the assignment is due by 11:59pm on Friday (with the exception of Week 12, in which the assignment is due by 11:59pm on Thursday because of a university-recognized holiday).
 Reading responses should be 2-4 pages in length (double-spaced, 12-point font, 1-inch margins).